Category

 For this study, we utilized "Brain Behavior Insight," Dentsu ScienceJam Inc.'s proprietary neuro-research platform.

-Incidentally, this at-home survey platform has also been effectively utilized in corporate R&D and marketing support amid the COVID-19 pandemic, which has disrupted smooth venue-based research.
+Incidentally, this at-home research platform has also been effectively utilized in corporate R&D and marketing support, especially as venue-based research has become difficult due to the impact of COVID-19.
 Everything from recruiting participants to fitting them with EEG devices and conducting experiments is done remotely.
 This allows for the safe and secure measurement of consumers' stress levels and their real emotions during product use within their home environment.

 脳波測定イメージ